Toby-t24/PINN-heat-equation/README.md

 # PINN-heat-equation
 A Physics Informed Neural Network to solve the heat equation in 1 dimensions.

 This project is inspired by Raissi, Perdikaris, and Karniadakis's 2019 paper, Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations, published in the Journal of Computational Physics (Vol. 378, pp. 686–707).
+This project demonstrates how a neural network can combine data-driven inference with the governing physics of the system to produce optimized solutions.

 ## Project Steps
 * Construct the heat equation data and adapt it for a suitable neural network